Working as a doctor can be stressful. Despite

 4. Discuss with friends and

-of support outside work, and, if possible, interests outside of
+outside work, and, if possible, interests outside of work.

 5. Informal discussion with

-- or problems, and can help you to think about
+difficulties or problems, and can help you to think about

-training with, to get another person’s perspective
+training with, to get another person’s perspective on the

 6. Formal discussion with

-with the clinical director or via mechanisms such as the job
+clinical director or via mechanisms such as the job planning and

-planning and appraisal processes to help tackle work-related issues
+appraisal processes to help tackle work-related issues leading to

 7. Make changes to your work/life